PatelBhargavP/Dating-app/README.md

 # Dating-app
-This a fun casual project to get some hand on coding experience with anngular
+This a fun casual project to get some hand on coding experience with anngular and dotnet core